DeepanNarayanaMoorthy/COVID-19-Extensive-Analysis/README.md

  - Map Markings on ICMR Approved testing sites
  - 3D Graph on spike in COVID 19 Testings and Positive cases in each state in India
  - World Level Analysis with Spike Rate for Individual Countries
- - World Happiness Index Analaysis
+ - World Happiness Index Analysis
  - Individual Details Analysis
  - Age Distribution in States analysis